LoHan: Low-Cost High-Performance Framework to Fine-Tune 100B Model on a Consumer GPU: Background

-\textbf{Training Stages. } A deep learning model consists of multiple layers of mathematical functions.
-To get the model converged, the training procedure takes multiple training iterations.
+\textbf{LLM Training Stages.} \ A model consists of $L$ layers of mathematical functions $f_i\left({\bm x}, {\bm P}_i\right), 1\!\leq\! i\!\leq\!L$, where $i$ denotes layer ID, $\bm x$ denotes input and $\bm P$ denotes its trainable parameters.
+The training procedure takes multiple training iterations to get the model converged.
 Each iteration consists of three stages: